brabanod/macstache/README.md

 # macstache
-[Mustache](https://mustache.github.io) command line tool implementation for Mac written in Python
+A [Mustache](https://mustache.github.io) command line tool implementation for Mac written in Python.
+Uses `.json` files to read hash values for Mustache.